 - Self-guided full day tour for the 74 km trip from Myra Canyon to Penticton.

 - Bike + Wine full day tour: Guided Magnificent Myra Canyon Trestles, Tunnel and Wine Tasting Tour.

 Please make your reservation online.
 Reservations need to be made and paid at least 48 hours in advance.
-Guided Tour 1 reservation can be made until 1 pm the day before.
-Guided Tour 3 reservations must be made 48 hours in advance.
+Guided Tour 1 reservation can be made until 12.00 pm noon the day before.
+All other Tours reservations must be made 48 hours in advance.
 For more information on our tours, please go to our Tours page.

 What is your cancellation policy?

 You can find our cancellation policy here >>>

 We have a small concession stand at the Myra Station parking lot with water, Clif bars, and souvenirs.

 No, we do not allow personal attachments to our bicycles.
 Tag-alongs and bicycle trailers are available for rent in combination with a rented adult bicycle only.

 Does Myra Canyon Bike Rental and Tours follow Tourism Sustainability Guidelines?

 Myra Canyon Bicycle Rental and Tours is recognized as a Biosphere Committed Entity for Tourism Sustainability.
 Biosphere develops certifications to guarantee compliance with the principles of sustainability and continuous improvement through a private, voluntary, and independent certification system.